 Our safety, our national ideals, and the integrity of the men and women who risk their lives to defend them depend on it.

-At the close of 2012, 166 men remain in captivity at Guantánamo Bay.
-At least 100 detainees have been approved for release by the U.S. Government, which recognizes they present no danger to the U.S. or its allies.
+Currently, 166 men remain in captivity at Guantánamo Bay.
+At least 86 detainees have been approved for release by the U.S. Government, which recognizes they present no danger to the U.S. or its allies.